Anesthesia Injuries in Virginia Beach

 - Failure to properly monitor patient

-- Failure to provide patient with proper instructions
+- Failure to provide the patient with proper instructions

 - Failure to correctly intubate